JenspederM/kedro-databricks/docs/getting_started.md

 - `node` (default): creates a workflow task for each Kedro node with dependencies.
 - `pipeline`: creates a single task that runs the entire pipeline.

+You can also provide a fully-qualified dotted path to a custom generator class that subclasses `kedro_databricks.cli.bundle.resource_generator.AbstractResourceGenerator`.

 Examples:

 ```bash